shashank0201/online_survey/README.md

 # online_survey
-Django based portal to where an User can vote for his favourite multiple movies once and visit survey report multiple times.
+Django based portal where an User can vote for his favourite multiple movies once and can see overall survey report for all the listed movies.

 ## Getting Started